 For booking or questions, email–zach at tattoosbyzach dot com.

-Covid protocols: Numbers are down in NY, but the pandemic is not over and variants are spreading, so I am keeping my existing protocols in place.
-I ask clients to wear two KN 95 masks (which I will provide), and I wear the same; I have two large air purifiers running and windows will be open.
+Covid protocols: I ask clients to wear a mask (which I will provide, if needed), and I wear two KN95 masks; I have two large air purifiers running and windows will be open.
 Please eat beforehand to minimize mask-off moments, but feel free to bring a beverage.
 I apologize if this is an inconvenience, but I want my shop as safe as possible, and would rather err on the side of caution.

 Rate: My rate is $100 per hour.
 This is for inking time, I do not charge for prep or marker drawing. $50 drawing deposit deducted from final cost of tattoo.